1. Select the legal form that your company will take

 As you would have already bought your domain name after the initial stages of checking for your company name availability, the next step thereafter should be to hire a professional to develop and maintain your website.

-Additionally, create your letterhead, business cards, brochures and other collaterals and/or promotional materials for the marketing of your business.
-A professionally created logo can be extremely beneficial to your business in the long run, so do not hesitate to invest in the services of an established professional to be able to distinguish yourself from your competitors out there.
+Additionally, create your letterhead, business cards, brochures and other collateral and/or promotional materials for the marketing of your business.
+A professionally-created logo can be extremely beneficial to your business in the long run, so do not hesitate to invest in the services of an established professional to be able to distinguish yourself from your competitors out there.

-Once you have all these, you can proceed to market your new company according to your focused business and marketing plans and propel the company to greater heights.
+Once you have all these, you can proceed to market your new company according to your focused business and marketing plans.